sidhuparas/Coronavirus-Tracker/README.md

 # Introduction [![Say Thanks!](https://img.shields.io/badge/Say%20Thanks-!-1EAEDB.svg)](https://saythanks.io/to/sidhuparas1234@gmail.com)  [![License](https://img.shields.io/badge/license-MIT-orange.svg)](https://github.com/sidhuparas/Coronavirus-Tracker/blob/master/LICENSE)
 Corona Tracker is an Android application which shows worldwide data of confirmed cases, recovered cases and death cases.
 You can also get country-wise data.
 The data is provided by <a href="https://rapidapi.com/user/astsiatsko">astsiatsko</a>.

+## Dagger Hilt Update
+I did a dependencies upgrade in May 2021 and upgraded the dependency injection framework to Dagger Hilt :tada: Contributions from @Priyansh-Kedia.

 ## New Features
-- Offline caching using Room persistance library (injected with Dagger2)
+- Offline caching using Room persistance library (injected with Dagger Hilt)
 - Ability to pin specific countries (also using Room)
 - Statewise data of Indian States (with sorting options)
 - Connected banners with Firebase Remote Config which changes every few seconds